 Avoid going: At the very end of the dry period (October to November).
 The weather is hot and humid at this time, and water levels will be at their all-time lowest.

 When to book?: 12-18 months in advance (yip).

 Diving in crystal clear blue waters, baking in the hot sun and eating the freshest seafood you can possibly imagine… this, in a nutshell, is a holiday to magical Mozambique.
 With its tropical climate, it draws people all year round.

-When to go?: Dry season between June and September.
-Locals tends to go at the end of the year (December/January) but temperatures can get really high then, so go earlier if you’re not a complete sun worshipper.
+When to go?: The dry season between June and September.
+Locals tend to go at the end of the year (December/January) but temperatures can get really high then, so go earlier if you’re not a complete sun-worshipper.

 Good to know: